fOR 'Titanic: Honor & Glory'

 Answer - The game is not available for download as it is not yet completed.

 Answer - Yes, there will be a demo of this game as we get to the point where we have a sufficient amount of material to have a respectable demo.
 As with all games, it will be a free download, though as promised, our donors who gave a sufficient amount to earn the demo perk will receive it ahead of time.
+Currently we have two environmental demos free to download which you can find here.

 Answer - We do not yet have a release date.
 Unless or until we receive full funding for the project, we will not know how long it will take.